vinay-nb/vinay-tech-blog/content/blog/js_execution_context/index.md

 3\.
 How code is executed in JavaScript?
 <br/><br/>
 **1. What is execution context?** <br/>
-_Execution context is an container where all the code is executed._ <br/>
+_Execution context is a container where all the code is executed._ <br/>

 This execution context is divided into 2 parts.<br/>
 1\.
 Memory or variable environment.<br/>